onepointconsulting/hr-chatbot/chainlit.md

-# Welcome to Onepoint HT Bot! 🚀🤖
+# Welcome to Aishu Onepoint HR Bot! 🚀🤖

 Using this chatbot you can ask questions about the HR policies at Onepoint.